ICAZ117/mocside/README.md

 * Style Security Page in Student Profile
 * Style Course Edit
 * Style Lab Edit
-* Stlye Problems to have color background based on percent of problem complete, maybe do for labs as well?
+* Style Labs to have background colors, check that once problem is solved it changes colors on problems page
 * Combine Logout with profile pic, into dropdown menu with link to profile and logout button
 * Style DeleteModals on Courses, Labs, & Problems
 * Style joining error modal on course Enroll